aws/aws-sdk-php/docs/faq.rst

 --------------------------

-The SDK does not currently run on HHVM, and won't be able to until the `issue with the yield syntax in HHVM <https://github.com/facebook/hhvm/issues/1627>`_ is resolved.
+The SDK does not currently run on HHVM, and won't be able to until the `issue with the yield semantics in HHVM <https://github.com/facebook/hhvm/issues/6807>`_ is resolved.